Fine structure of 4-critical triangle-free graphs III. General surfaces: Introduction

 Given the subgraph $H$ as in the theorem, we can decide whether a given precoloring of the boundary cycles of $G$ extends to a $3$-coloring of $G$, by first trying all possible (constantly many) $3$-colorings of $H$ that extend the precoloring, and then testing whether they extend to the subgraphs $G[h]$ for each face $h$ of $H$.
 In the cases (a) and (b), the theorem also shows how to test the existence of the extension to $G[h]$.
 In the cases (c) and (d), much fewer details are given (although the structure is still sufficiently restrictive to enable many applications of the theorem).
 The goal of this paper is to fill in this gap.
 Before stating our result, let us first give a few more definitions.

 We construct a sequence of graphs $T_1$, $T_2$, \ldots, which we call \emph{Thomas-Walls graphs} (Thomas and Walls~\cite{tw-klein} proved that they are exactly the $4$-critical graphs that can be drawn on Klein bottle without contractible cycles of length at most $4$).
 Let $T_1$ be equal to $K_4$.
-For $n\ge 1$, let $uv$ be any edge of $T_2$ that belongs to two triangles and let $T_{n+1}$ be obtained from $T_n-uv$ by adding vertices $x$, $y$ and $z$ and edges $ux$, $xy$, $xz$, $vy$, $vz$ and $yz$.
+For $n\ge 1$, let $uv$ be any edge of $T_n$ that belongs to two triangles and let $T_{n+1}$ be obtained from $T_n-uv$ by adding vertices $x$, $y$ and $z$ and edges $ux$, $xy$, $xz$, $vy$, $vz$ and $yz$.
 The first few graphs of this sequence are drawn in Figure~\ref{fig-thomaswalls}.
+The sequence is unique but embeddings in the plane are not combinatorially unique.